 About Pediatric Eye Care

 Diseases and conditions of the eye can develop at any age and must be detected early in order to stop progression.
-At Nevada Eye Care, we provide pediatric ophthalmology for younger patients, which can include routine eye exams, diagnostic testing, and various treatments if necessary.
+At Nevada Eye Care Physicians, we provide pediatric ophthalmology for younger patients, which can include routine eye exams, diagnostic testing, and various treatments if necessary.
 The American Academy of Ophthalmology and the American Association for Pediatric Ophthalmology both recommend timely screening of children to better detect eye problems.
 During a pediatric eye examination, conditions such as sight and vision problems can also be detected and treated early.
 If your child develops any abnormal symptoms in their eyes or experience vision loss, do not hesitate to contact one of our Nevada locations to schedule a pediatric eye exam with one of our trained eye care physicians.

 Pediatric Eye conditions